IreneKilgannon/wsaa-project/README.md

 My plan for this project is to have a database of sewing patterns.
 The database will have two tables, users and patterns.
 Each user will be to perform CRUD operations on the data.

-My dream project would be the following:
+My dream project would have the following features:

-    Each user logs into the web page
+    Each user logs into the web page.

-    View the patterns, images would be great.
+    View the patterns with images.

     Add their own patterns.
 Delete patterns.

     Search the patterns by number or by description e.g. find a V-neck dress pattern.

     Checkboxes to indicate if a user has borrowed a pattern and when.
 Ability to send an email at the click of a button if the owner would like the pattern returned!

 - [ ] Set up the database, sewing_patterns.